florating/hb-lab-0921-js-coffee-app/instructions.md

 <!-- You can do this one of two ways.
 Either way, your goal is to write a CSS selector that targets the button.
 You can dig through the HTML in templates/index.html until you find the button in question or you can use your browser’s dev tools — to do this, right-click on the Add to cart button in your browser and click Inspect Element.
 Your dev tools should open up and show you the HTML for the element that you clicked on. -->

-NEXT STEP: add an event listener onto the button
+[NEXT-STEP]: add an event listener onto the button
             Add this code to static/js/coffeeShop.js.

 ### EXAMPLE FROM AFTERNOON LECTURE *1